fivdi/pigpio/doc/gpio.md

 - range - an unsigned integer in the range 25 through 40000

 Selects the duty cycle range to be used for the gpio.
-Subsequent calls to analogWrite will use a dutycycle between 0 (off) and range (fully on).
+Subsequent calls to pwmWrite will use a dutycycle between 0 (off) and range (fully on).

 If PWM is currently active on the gpio its duty cycle will be scaled to reflect the new range.